There are consequences for this, however, as one test driver for Rimac recently learned.

 Street racing is no joke, and it can lead to serious accidents.
 People die every year from street racing, and it's not always those behind the wheel of the car.
 In spite of this, it appears that street racing is on the rise in the US.

-According to The Guardian, this could be in part due to the pandemic.
+The Guardian, this could be in part due to the pandemic.
 More people staying at home need to burn some energy, but many businesses were closed.
 This may have led to some people taking to the streets to race against their friends.
 The extra downtime may have also allowed more opportunity to work on their cars.

 If you have an interest in racing, there are safer ways to do it than hitting the streets.
 Finding a local racetrack is one way to scratch that itch without putting others at risk.
 Not all tracks are open to the general public, but many are.
 All you need to do is a little research.